luo964973791/rook/Documentation/edgefs-upgrade.md

 kubectl -n rook-edgefs-system set image deploy/rook-edgefs-operator rook-edgefs-operator=rook/edgefs:v1.1.0
 ```

-Then you could update your cluster's EdgeFS image for latest one as discribed below.
+Then you could update your cluster's EdgeFS image for latest one as described below.

 ## EdgeFS Version Upgrade